1920 East Prussian plebiscite: Allenstein / Olsztyn Plebiscite Area

 According to Jerzy Minakowski, the small forces had proven themselves inadequate to protect pro-Polish voters in the precincts from pro-German repressions.

 The Commission had general powers of administration and was particularly "charged with the duty of arranging for the vote and of taking such measures as it may deem necessary to ensure its freedom, fairness, and secrecy.
 The Commission will have all necessary authority to decide any questions to which the execution of these provisions may give rise.
 The Commission will make such arrangements as may be necessary for assistance in the exercise of its functions by officials chosen by itself from the local population.
 Its decisions will be taken by a majority".

-The commission was welcomed by the Poles in the region, who hoped that its presence would improve their situation, but petitions were made to remove German officials and the Sicherheitswehr and demanded for the official welcoming committee of German officials to show the representatives of the Allies the plight of ethnic Poles.
+The Commission was welcomed by the Poles in the region, who hoped that its presence would improve their situation, but petitions were made to remove German officials and the Sicherheitswehr and demanded the official welcoming committee of German officials to show the representatives of the Allies the plight of ethnic Poles.

 On 18 February 1919, the Allenstein-based commission decreed that the Polish language would gain equal rights to the German language in the region.

 The commission eventually had to remove both the mayor of Allenstein, Georg Zülch, and an officer of Sicherheitswehr, Major Oldenburg, after a Polish banner at the local consulate of Poland was defaced.
 The Poles expressed gratitude for Allied protection of Polish rights and underlined their desire for peaceful co-existence with the Germans.

 In April 1920, during a Polish theatrical performance in Deuthen (Dajtki), near Allenstein, Poles were attacked by pro-German activists.
-As demanded by the Allied Commission, the German police escorted Polish actors, but they then ignored the attackers.
+As demanded by the Allied Commission, the German police escorted Polish actors but they ignored the attackers.
 In Bischofsburg (Biskupiec), a pogrom against Poles was organised, which prompted the creation of a special commission to find the perpetrators.
-The Allensteiner Zeitung newspaper called on its readers to remain calm and to cease pogroms against Poles and pointing out that they could lead to postponing the plebiscite, which would go against German interests.
+The Allensteiner Zeitung newspaper called on its readers to remain calm and to cease pogroms against Poles and pointed out that they could lead to postponing the plebiscite, which would go against German interests.

-Italian forces were sent to Lötzen (Giżycko), according to Jerzy Minakowski, to protect the Poles after a pogrom had occurred on 17 April.
+Italian forces were sent to Lötzen (Giżycko), according to Minakowski, to protect the Poles after a pogrom had occurred on 17 April.
 In May, several attacks on Poles were reported in Osterode (Ostróda) and included attacks on coworkers of the Masurian Committee.